ZeroOctave/ZeroOctave-Javascript-Projects/README.md

 # About❓
 Getting started with web development?
 What else would be better than practising it.

-So welcome developer.
+So welcome developers.
 You are at right place.😊

 ZeroOctave Javascript Projects provide some awesome web development projects to work upon and enhance your skills.